 7. Coal, water, 12 & 24-volt power supplies and disposal facilities are available.

 8. First aid equipment, fire extinguishers and a telephone are available for emergencies.

 The BSMEE welcomes visitors who wish to bring along either their locomotive or traction engine to operate either as a private session or as part of the public running days.
 However, it is desirable to discuss your intentions to visit with us beforehand to avoid disappointment.
 New visitors should make known to us their intentions to visit by contacting us via contact us page, subsequent discussions can then be conducted by phone or e-mail.

 For safety, insurance and legal reasons there are a number of restrictions that will apply to your visit if you wish to operate your locomotive.

-1. You must be in possession of a valid boiler test certificate issued in accordance with the requirements of the “The Examination and testing of Miniature steam Boilers” new edition 2008.
+1. You must be in possession of a valid boiler test certificate issued in accordance with the requirements of the “The Boiler Test Code 2018 (Orange Book)”.

 2.You should have a valid certificate of insurance for 3rd Party Liability / Public Liability Insurance with a limit of indemnity of at least £3million.

 3. You should have evidence that you have suitable driving experience and must know the operation of semaphore and light signalling systems.

 4. Drivers under the age of 16 years will not be permitted to participate in any public passenger carrying session or to operate when public passengers are being carried.
 Between 16 years and 18 years suitable persons may drive without passengers.
 Between 16 years and 12 years drivers must be supervised at all times.